 "You don't read it, Richard.
 You endure it, like a bad movie.
-It's a monument to terrible writing.
-Listen to this nonsense: 'It is hereby covenanted and agreed that any claims, disputes, or controversies arising subsequent to the signing of this Agreement and which arise out of or concern the aforestated terms, provisions, or conditions of this Agreement shall be subject to all applicable laws prevailing in the State of Michigan as applied by a court of competent jurisdiction.'
+Listen to this: 'It is hereby covenanted and agreed that any claims, disputes, or controversies arising subsequent to the signing of this Agreement and which arise out of or concern the aforestated terms, provisions, or conditions of this Agreement shall be subject to all applicable laws prevailing in the State of Michigan as applied by a court of competent jurisdiction.'
 What was that lawyer on, anyway?"